Text and pictures: Emilia Haatainen

 2. Continue by preparing the chocolate, I recommend chopping all of it into small chips – a portion preserved for the cookie dough and a portion used for the brownie.
 Add the chocolate for the brownie into the bowl with warm mashed sweet potato and mix – the heat of the sweet potato will melt the chocolate.
 You need to come back after a while to mix again, though it does not matter if not all of the chocolate is completely melted.

-3. Add sugar, oat milk and oil to the bowl and mix.
-Sift the rest of the dry ingredients into the bowl and mix to just combine the ingredients.
+3. Add sugar, oat milk and oil to the sweet potato and chocolate mixture and mix.
+Sift the dry ingredients into the wet ingredients and mix to just combine.
 Be careful not to overmix, a spoon works fine at this stage.
-Pour the batter into a baking dish lined with baking paper and put it into oven for 20 minutes at 200 oC.
+Pour the batter into a baking dish lined with baking paper and put it into oven for 20 minutes at 200 degrees Celsius.

 4. Move onto the cookie dough.
 Start by mixing the margarine, brown sugar and regular sugar in a bowl with an electronic mixer (if you don’t have one, you can get a free workout by mixing it with a whisk which is what I opted for).
 When the mixture is creamy and fluffy, add the aquafaba and continue mixing until the colour of your mixture lightens.